 Practice Direction I

-The Court wishes to discourage the practice of simultaneous deposit of pleadings in cases brought by special agreement.
+The Court wishes to discourage the practice of simultaneous filing of pleadings in cases brought by special agreement.

 The Court would expect future special agreements to contain provisions as to the number and order of pleadings, in accordance with Article 46, paragraph 1, of the Rules of Court.
 Such provisions shall be without prejudice to any issue in the case, including the issue of burden of proof.